 V-Hull – A V-Hull has either an inflated long tub or a wood keel, which is located beneath the floorboard, and allows it to slice through the water.

 Rigid-Hull – These inflatables come with a fiberglass hull which is mated to an inflatable collar, allowing a deep V-hull shape at the bow and then flattening toward the aft of the boat.
 This design allows for the best of both worlds: the buoyancy of an inflatable, but the handling aspects of a conventional boat.

-The Zodiac Cadet inflatable is a sturdy, dependable vessel, regardless of size.
+The Zodiac Cadet is a sturdy, dependable vessel regardless of which size model you choose.
 The smaller Cadet models are built with as much support, buoyancy, and reliability as the ... read more larger models.
 Most models are accommodating to various engine styles, whether they are 2-stroke or 4-stroke applications.
-There are several features and specifications that combine to set apart Zodiac Cadet apart from the rest, making it one of best of its kind.
+There are several features and specifications that combine to set Zodiac Cadet apart from the rest, making it one of best of its kind.

 Tenders Built to Last

 - Space included for a cockpit locker

 - German Melher PVC fabric with welded inside seams for maximum durability